atx-crypto-club/txwtf/README.md

 > $ python launcher.py bootstrap install-dev migrate test flake8 txwtf webapp

 The default location of the installation is under `$HOME/python-runtime/txwtf`.
 Everything including the EDM installation in use lives under there.
 To uninstall the application, you can just nuke that directory.
 The install location is changeable.
 Take a look at the config variables in `init.sh` to get an idea how to point to a new location.

+## Development

+### Database changes
+When modifying or adding new models to the application, use flask-migrate commands to add each change to the database migration scripts.
+From the EDM environment containing the application install, run the following command to add changes to db migration version control with a message for each change.
+> $ flask --app txwtf.webapp db migrate -m "change message"

+After making changes to models, run the following command to actually upgrade the targed database specified by `TXWTF_SQLALCHEMY_DATABASE_URI`:
+> $ flask --app txwtf.webapp db upgrade